You can Survive the Grief of Miscarriage or Still Birth

 - angry at your own body, your doctor, your partner, etc.

 - guilty: feeling that somehow you have brought the miscarriage or still birth on

 - anxious or afraid that it will happen again

 While grieving, you may feel physically and emotionally exhausted and unable to get anything done.

 You may feel like you are out of tune with the rest of the world, like you are living in a haze.

-The worst of all you may feel that it will never end.
+Worst of all, you may feel that it will never end.

 Research shows that higher distress after pregnancy loss is associated with the following factors:

 - if you liked being pregnant and your baby was desired